The Ultimate Mattress Run | Hacking Hotel Rewards for Free Rooms with Hilton!

 Once you've signed up for the applicable reward program, the next step is to get a branded credit card that offers points or miles for everyday spend.
 Many programs offer additional perks with their branded credit card.
 We not only genuinely use our Hilton Ascend for everyday purchases, but we also love the benefits that come with the card.
 It's the benefits that easily make the annual fee worth it.

-- Automatic Gold Status (late checkout, free water, 5th award night free, milestone bonuses, upgrades, free breakfast, and more!)
+Automatic Gold Status (late checkout, free bottled water, 5th award night free, milestone bonuses, room upgrades, free breakfast, and more!)

-- Priority Pass Select, with 10 free visits per membership year
+Priority Pass Select, with 10 free visits per calendar year

 When we break it down, the value we get from the card far outweighs the $95 annual fee.
 In fact, the signup bonus alone is valued between $500 to $1,000+ (depending on where you redeem your points)!
 We keep the card year after year because both the Priority Pass Select and the complimentary Gold Status individually provide far more than $95 in value.